tekjar/switch-case/documentation/docs/connection-and-discovery/connection_and_discovery.md

 #####NOTES:

-* Mobile client will add the discovered switch board to known devices.
+* Mobile client will add the discovered switch board to its `known devices` list.

-* Only switch boards which are not added to `known-devices` of the client will be available during discovery.
+* Only switch boards which are not added to `known-devices` of the client will be visible during discovery.

 * Switch board GUI Will be highlighted only when switchboards are connected to local broker.
 Broker will keep note of connected switch boards